-We have been asked by NHS England to start delivering the COVID 19 mass vaccination programme from 18 December.
-This will be done by working together with other local GP Practices to provide the vaccines.
+We have been asked by NHS England to deliver the COVID 19 mass vaccination programme.
+We are working together with other local GP Practices to provide the vaccines.

 To enable everyone to get a vaccine in a safe and controlled way, a prioritisation list has been established so the vaccine can be delivered to groups who need it first.

 We are working hard to plan the delivery of COVID 19 vaccinations.

 This priority list is as follows: